Royal Crown Cola Logo

 1998 – 2009

-Designers left only the logo’s most visually significant elements: the white and blue letters “RC” with side shades and red strokes as an arrow in a blue square.
+Designers left only the logo’s most visually significant elements: the white and blue letters “RC” with side shading and red strokes, and an arrow in a blue square.

 2009 – today

-After the return of the former name, the emblem of the soft drink manufacturer has become radically different.
+After the return to the former name, the soft drink manufacturer’s emblem has changed radically.
 Now, it is decorated with an elegant crown with five prongs and four small circles.
 Under the crown is the word combination “Royal Crown Cola.
 It is italicized, white with a blue outline and blue shadows.
 An abbreviated version of the name occupies the central zone.
 The letters “RC” are large and bold, with wide and pointed feet like the 1969-1989 version.
 The only difference between them is the triple border.
 The signs are also complemented by light highlights that add volume.
 In addition, the year the brand was founded appeared on the logo.

 Font and Colors

-To attract potential buyers, the management of Royal Crown Cola used a technique that works well – patriotism, which subconsciously evokes solidarity with the state.
-It astutely colored the logo elements in the colors of the American flag – red, blue, and white.
+To attract potential buyers, the management of Royal Crown Cola used a technique that taps into patriotism, subconsciously evoking a sense of solidarity with the state.
+It astutely colored the logo elements in the colors of the American flag: red, blue, and white.
 This happened in 1969.
 Since then, every version of the brand’s visual identity has contained this palette.
-The evolution of the logo’s shape has moved from simple to complex, so there’s more detail in it now than before.
+The logo’s shape has evolved from simple to complex, so it now has more detail than before.

-The Royal Crown Cola brand has always chosen an unconventional style for the lettering on the logo.
-The early versions were dominated by small font; then, coarseness was emphasized.
-At all times, the typeface remained individual – especially the abbreviation “RC” with graceful curves and wide lines, sharpened at the ends.
-The color scheme consists mainly of red (it was present in the emblem from the beginning), white (it appeared in one of the early variants), and blue (it was added in 1969).
+The Royal Crown Cola brand has always chosen an unconventional lettering style.
+A small font dominated the early versions; then, coarseness was emphasized.
+At all times, the typeface remained individual, especially the abbreviation “RC” with graceful curves and wide lines, sharpened at the ends.
+The color scheme consists mainly of red (present in the emblem from the beginning), white (appearing in one of the early variants), and blue (added in 1969).